lostatc/retain-sync/docs/zielen.1.rst

 that represents files to exclude.
 Excluded files stay in the local directory and don't count toward the storage limit.
 If an excluded file is not already in the local directory, it is copied from the remote directory during the next sync.
-In single-client configurations, files are removed from the remote directory once they are excluded.
-In multi-client configurations, a file is removed from the remote directory only when it has been excluded by each client that shares that remote directory.
+When only one client is using a remote directory, files are removed from the remote directory once they are excluded.
+When multiple clients are sharing a remote directory, a file is removed from the remote directory only when it has been excluded by each client that shares that remote directory.
 Until then, a copy remains in the remote directory and all copies of the file stay in sync.

 Patterns have the following format: